 Feeding the family dog used to be a simple task.
 Fifty years ago the menu consisted of table scraps and maybe some meat flavored dog food.
-As long as the dog maintained a healthy weight no one thought twice about the nutritional value of diet.
+As long as the dog maintained a healthy weight no one thought twice about the nutritional value of the diet.

 Today, owners face a slew of dog food choices ranging from dry, wet, frozen, light, and senior, just to name a few.
-Thanks to the internet, nutritional information as well as misinformation is plentiful.
+Thanks to the internet, nutritional information, as well as misinformation, is plentiful.

 There has been a lot of criticism directed at commercial dog foods, especially those that are not considered “premium.”
 Not all commercial dog food is “bad” nor is all commercial dog food created equal.
-Stay away from “bargain” foods which are low priced products that usually contain low quality ingredients.
+Stay away from “bargain” foods which are low priced products that usually contain low-quality ingredients.